CryptoPirates/gke-build-deploy-action/README.md

 # GKE Build Deploy Action
-Build a container image from a Dockerfile, push to GDR, and deploy to GKE.
+Build a container image from a Dockerfile, push to GCR, and deploy to GKE.
+Some things to note:

+- The image is tagged with the current branch and first seven characters of the commit's hash (master-a1b2c3d)
+- The action will attempt to update the deployment's config map by looking for the file `/.gke/values.env`.

 ## Inputs